 The final highlight of this project is applied Data Science for proper biometric recognition.
 OpenCV was used for initial preparation of image processing.
 TensorFlow, Keras, and dlib were applied for actual face/voice recognition and for an antispoofing model.
 Finally, Tesseract OCR was used for recognition of text on the user's documents.

 Our task included creation of a custom dataset with audio and video recordings of mobile users to improve recognition.
 As of now, all the models are continuously trained to keep the level of recognition and attack prevention at an all-time high.

-The final product became highly customizable, originally targeting the healthcare sector (e.g. health insurance companies), although viable for other spheres.
-Partnering businesses are currently able to integrate this verification tool with their own products via API.
-Another feature worth noting is single sign-on, in order to spread single authentication across multiple systems for the convenience of users.
+The final product became highly customizable, with all the internal complexity hidden under a simple user interface.
+Our client's partnering businesses are currently able to integrate this solution with their own products via API.
+Another feature worth noting is single sign-on, in order to spread single authentication across multiple enterprise systems for the convenience of users.